-Have you heard?
-The American Academy of Pediatrics issued its 2016 recommendations about screen times for children.
-Their report makes it clear that there are long-term negative consequences for introducing screens too early or allowing kids to view them for too long.
-Screens includes electronic devices like smartphones, tablets, TVs, gaming consoles and other similar toys.
+The American Academy of Pediatrics’ current screen time guidelines makes it clear that there are potentially long-term negative consequences for introducing screens too early, or allowing children to view them for too long.
+“Screens” includes electronic devices like smartphones, tablets, TVs, gaming consoles and other similar devices.

-This group of over 64,000 pediatric professionals has reiterated its stance that entertainment screens should not be introduced before a child is 18 months old.
+This group of tens of thousands of pediatric professionals has reiterated its stance that entertainment screens should not be introduced before a child is 18 months-old.
 After that, they recommend no more than one hour per day from 18 months to 5 years old, with parents actively watching with their young children to provide context.

 Whoa, you say!
 That’s not possible – there are screens everywhere.
-Or, you might be thinking, I need to use screens to keep my young child quiet in public.
+Or, you might be thinking, How would I ever get anything done if I never gave my child screen time?
 We have all been there.
-This is not a sanctimommy post – but a practical set of guidelines to help you navigate a challenging issue.
+This is not meant to send you on guilt trip – but rather a practical set of guidelines to help you navigate a challenging issue.

-It’s just a little game or video time, right?
+It’s just a little show or game on a tablet here and there, right?
 Not so much.
 The pervasiveness of screens is increasing rapidly and, with it, research to determine the impact.
-For now, though, there is fairly universal agreement that too much screen time can lead to:
+By now, there is fairly universal agreement that too much screen time can lead to:

 Obesity: It’s no surprise that the more time children spend sitting, the less time they spend engaged in physical activity.
 Couple that with the finding that with every hour of television, children consume an additional 167 kcal/day and you have a high risk of obesity.